NatSR4/Exalendar/Database/DatabaseReadMe.txt

 For Windows:
 npx sequelize-auto -h [host] -d [database name] -u [username] -x [password] --dialect mysql -o Database/models/ Refer to the sequelize-auto readme for more information.

+How to setup the backend for local use:
+Download MySQL
+We are using MySQL Workbench for ease, this is downloaded when you download MySql from the internet You will be directed to make a connection for your server, the default settings suffice for now Create your .env file with the information mentioned above, the sql host will likely be localhost, and the user and password will be whatever you've given it.
+Run the exalendar.sql file by selecting OPEN a SQL Script within your database Run the command mentioned above
+You should be good to go now!